 When you give a file a type property it is shown on both the file preview screen and the Edit Properties screen for the file.

-Content Services administrators can configure Content Services systems so that content is replicated across multiple repositories.
+Community Edition administrators can configure Community Edition systems so that content is replicated across multiple repositories.
 Files and folders created as the result of a replication job display the Transferred from another Repository icon in the file list.